Snot (band)

-Snot is an American hardcore punk band from Santa Barbara, California.
+Snot is an American nu metal band from Santa Barbara, California.
 Formed in 1995, the band released their only studio album Get Some with founding vocalist Lynn Strait in 1997 and disbanded after his death in 1998.
 In 2008, the lineup of lead guitarist Mikey Doling, bassist John Fahnestock, drummer Jamie Miller and rhythm guitarist Sonny Mayo reunited.
 In 2009, a new band, Tons, was formed, with Brandon Espinosa as vocalist.
-As of February 2014, Snot has reformed again.
+Snot reformed again in 2014, followed by another hiatus in 2015.
+The band reunited again in 2024, with Andy Knapp as their vocalist.